DmitryTatarintsev/DmitryTatarintsev/README.md

 <img align='right' src="https://github.com/DmitryTatarintsev/DmitryTatarintsev/blob/main/my-face.png" width="230" />

-**CV Engineer | Data Science Enthusiast**
+**Data Science Enthusiast**

 Saint Petersburg, Russia | dtatarintsev@gmail.com | Telegram: @dtatarintsev

 **About Me:**

 My name is Dmitry Tatarintsev.
 I am a highly motivated data science enthusiast with 3 years of experience in various AI areas, including Computer Vision, Machine Learning, and Large Language Models.
-My passion for computer vision led me to pursue a Junior CV Engineer position, where I can leverage my skills in object detection, YOLOv9, PyTorch, and OpenCV.
+My passion for computer vision led me to pursue a Junior Data Scientist position, where I can leverage my skills.
 I am eager to contribute to a team that tackles challenging problems using cutting-edge technologies.
 My previous experience in logistics management has equipped me with strong analytical skills, problem-solving abilities, and the ability to work effectively in a team environment.
 I am dedicated to continuous learning and strive to stay at the forefront of data science advancements.

 **Experience:**

 March 2023 – Present

-Junior CV Engineer, OOO «Terra AI», Moscow
+Junior Data Scientist, OOO «Terra AI», Moscow

 - Developed a web application with a neural network for recognizing emergency calls and speech.